Drill and Ceremony Team (DCT)

 Precision: The basics of drill and rifle movements serve as the foundation of the team.
 Down to the smallest detail, each member works diligently to make sure their uniforms and movements look perfect for every event and they move in unison as one body.
 From hand placement to foot angles, the Nashville DCT members strive for perfection.

-This event which is sponsored by the Grand Lodge of the Fraternal Order of Police began at John Marshall Plaza located in Washington DC.
-The 21 teams from across the United States and Canada were required to perform three different functions that were judged during the competition.
-They were the Team Inspection Drill, the Color Guard Posting of the Colors, and an Exhibition Phase.
-During each phase of the competition teams and team members were judged on uniformity, military bearing, precision, and creativity.
+The National Honor Guard Competition is sponsored by the Grand Lodge of the Fraternal Order of Police and began at John Marshall Plaza located in Washington DC.
+The competition is now held on the grounds across from the U.S. Capitol.
+The competing teams from across the United States and Canada are required to perform three different functions that are judged during the competition: the Team Inspection Drill, the Color Guard Posting of the Colors, and an Exhibition Phase.
+During each phase of the competition teams and team members are judged on uniformity, military bearing, precision, and creativity.

 Drill and Ceremony Team Photo Galleries